lemiskutswa/Javascript-Udemy-Course/README.md

 - Strings can also be compares as greater than or less than.
 For example b > a.
 Also capital letters are considered to be smaller than lower case letters.

 <h2>If else statements</h3>
 - If you want to introduce more than 2 conditions, use else if.
 The last 'else' code will always be run if no condition has been met.
+With else if, you have to introduce new conditions just like the initial if statement.